 How to Fix a Frozen Air Conditioner

-Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching a movie, when they notice that terrible sound; drip... drip... drip.
-They glance over to see the dog licking at a puddle that's gradually forming on the kitchen floor.
-Just like that, the mood changes: Concern, stress, and that sinking feeling.
-Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-No – the air conditioning equipment may be frozen.
-This can occur anywhere, from Charlotte to Timbuktu, regardless of summer heat.
+Summer’s coming (as hard as it is to believe right now) and here’s an all-to-familiar scenario with the average homeowner: They’re relaxing in their living room, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that dreadful sound; drip… drip… drip.
+They look over to see the household pet licking at a puddle that’s slowly forming on the kitchen floor.
+Suddenly: Concern, stress, and that “how much will this cost?” feeling.
+How did the leak start?; water heater, leaky toilet, shower, faucet?
+Not necessarily – it’s the air conditioner of all things.
+This can strike anywhere, from Fort Lauderdale to Timbuktu, regardless of summer heat.

 Why Air Conditioners Freeze

-The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Charlotte area home.
-The two main reasons why the evaporator coil may freeze:
+The evaporator coil is the component of a central A/C unit that actually freezes.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Lauderdale area home.
+Usually there are two factors why the evaporator coil may freeze:

-Either way, the outcome is that the air conditioner's evaporator coil does not properly dissipate heat, and in effect 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In short, the A/C has morphed into an old-school icebox.
+Either way, the result is that the air conditioner’s evaporator coil cannot operate to properly transfer heat, and in effect ‘overcools’ itself.
+The net effect of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C transformed into an old-school icebox.

-2. Check to ensure that the airflow around your system is unrestricted.
-Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and verify that they are not obstructed by furniture or drapes.
+- Do what you can to ensure airflow is not restricted.
+Replace the furnace or air handler’s filter and replace any return air filters.
+Open all the registers completely and confirm that they are not impeded by furniture or drapes.

-3. Call Komfort Air Service Experts.
-The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Service Experts Heating & Air Conditioning.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can turn into an expensive repair.
-When your AC freezes over it can lead to damage to the compressor.
-Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-Actually, many people are forced to pick between installing a new system and repairing the damaged model.
-If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of getting a less expensive emergency.
+This can become a pricey repair.
+When your unit ices over it can lead to a compressor replacement.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+Unfortunately, many people are forced to choose between installing a new system vs repairing the old unit.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive job.

-Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Your technician will quickly analyze the problem and how to avoid the issue from happening again.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.